 Difference between Single Bus Structure and Double Bus Structure

-In single bus structure, one common bus used to communicate between peripherals and microprocessor.
-It has disadvantages due to use of one common bus.
+1. Single Bus Structure: In a single bus structure, one common bus is used to communicate between peripherals and microprocessors.
+It has disadvantages due to the use of one common bus.

-In double bus structure, one bus is used to fetch instruction while other is used to fetch data, required for execution.
-It is to overcome the bottleneck of single bus structure.
+2. Double Bus Structure: In a double bus structure, one bus is used to fetch instructions while other is used to fetch data, required for execution.
+It is to overcome the bottleneck of a single bus structure.

 Differences between Single Bus and Double Bus Structure :